use-pico/pico/packages/cls/BEHAVIOR.md

 ### Resolution Process
 1. Apply default variant values
+2. Apply token overrides from create configuration
-2. Merge with create configuration overrides
+3. Merge with create configuration variant overrides
-3. Apply rules in order based on variant matching
+4. Apply rules in order based on variant matching
-4. Apply slot overrides from create configuration
+5. Apply slot overrides from create configuration
+6. Apply override overrides from create configuration
-5. Merge all classes using `tvc` (tailwind-merge)
+7. Merge all classes using `tvc` (tailwind-merge)

 ### Token Resolution
+1. Check for token overrides in create configuration first
-1. Look up token in current contract definition
+2. Look up token in current contract definition
-2. If not found, look up in parent contract definitions
+3. If not found, look up in parent contract definitions
-3. Resolve token to CSS classes
+4. Resolve token to CSS classes
-4. Apply classes to the slot
+5. Apply classes to the slot

 ### Class Merging
 - All classes are merged using `tvc` (tailwind-merge)